 Even more fascinating is that these stone foundations lay undiscovered until the 1990s when they were found unexpectedly during an expansion of the main building.

 The remains are encased in glass for visitors to admire.
 Some of the fascinating artifacts also found among the ruins are displayed as well (these include items such as pipes and gold cufflinks).
 Entry is free, so it’s an excellent spot to visit if you’re feeling a little more frugal towards the end of your trip.

 The native Galway Flat Oyster comes into season every September through April.
 There’s no better or Irish way to celebrate this wild Atlantic and salty oyster than with a giant festival, a few pints of Guinness, and live Irish music in Galway Bay Harbour.
 In celebration of the season, the Galway Oyster and Seafood festival happens on the last weekend of September every year and has over the previous 64 years.

 It may have started as a little gather of a couple of dozen people, but since has grown to include several thousand people and truckfuls of oysters.
 While you can enjoy oysters all year, like Oyster Pacific Oyster or Giga, the festival highlights the native flat and is quite the party!

 Head Out to Cnoc Suain

-This is maybe the best cultural experience you can have in the Galway region.
+Cnoc Suain may be the best cultural experience you can have in the Galway region.
 And that’s in an area that is brimming with cultural experiences!
 Cnoc Suain is a collection of small cottages set on on top of a hill.
-This all plays well to the name since Cnoc Suain means “restful hill” in Irish, although we still can’t pronounce it!
+It all plays well to the name since Cnoc Suain means “restful hill” in Irish, although we still can’t pronounce it!